Łukasz Sapela

 Łukasz Sapela (born 21 September 1982) is a Polish former professional footballer who played as a goalkeeper.
-He is currently a goalkeeping coach and sporting manager for III liga club GKS Bełchatów.
+He was most recently the goalkeeping coach and sporting manager of GKS Bełchatów.

 Career

 In May 2012, Sapela was listed on a list of players facing match fixing chargers whilst playing for GKS Bełchatów in the 2003–04 season.

 In June 2012, Sapela left GKS Bełchatów after 12 years with the club.
 In July 2012, Sapela signed a one-year contract with Ravan Baku.

 In July 2014, Sapela signed a one-year contract with I liga side Olimpia Grudziądz, with the option of a second if they are promoted to the Ekstraklasa.

 In July 2015, Sapela joined I liga side Zawisza Bydgoszcz on a one-year deal.